Voice Messages

 - If STT is unavailable, disabled, or fails, MindRoom falls back to

-π€ [Attached voice message]. - The normalized text plus attachment metadata is dispatched using the normal routing and thread logic.
+- The normalized transcript or fallback prompt is dispatched using the normal routing and thread logic, with attachment metadata when registration succeeded.

 - If routing is ambiguous in a multi-responder room, the router posts a visible handoff message.

-voice.visible_router_echois enabled and the router is present and allowed to reply, the router also posts the normalized voice text as a display-only message. - Otherwise, no extra router message is posted and the chosen agent or team replies directly.
+- Otherwise, no extra router message is posted and the chosen agent or team replies directly.

 Configuration

-Enable STT and voice-intelligence formatting in config.yaml:
+Enable STT and transcript normalization in config.yaml:

 voice: